List of Star Wars species (K–O): Kaleesh

 The Kaleesh are a nomadic and politically neutral race from the planet Kalee.
-A bipedal reptilian species, the Kaleesh have reddish-brown scaly skin and cover almost all their bodies (they usually leave their four-fingered claws exposed) to protect them from Kalee's blistering sun.
+A bipedal reptilian species, the Kaleesh have reddish-brown scaly skin and cover almost all their bodies to protect them from Kalee's blistering sun.
+Additionally, they have retractable claws on all four of their fingers, elongated ears, flat noses, and yellow, slitted eyes.
 The Kaleesh are also renowned for their warrior culture and combat prowess.
 Most of them wear masks that are carved from the skulls of the planet's most feared creatures such as the karabbac and the mumuu.

 General Grievous is an example of a Kaleesh.

 Kaminoan

 Kaminoans are tall, thin, pale-skinned aliens, with distinctively long necks, which live on the isolated planet of Kamino.
 Males also have a ridge along the back of their heads.
 They like to be isolated from the galaxy.
 Kaminoans were forced to reproduce through cloning, after a natural disaster on Kamino.
 They work creating and training clones for third parties from stations on large platforms above the sea.
 Kaminoans seem to be unconcerned about the ethics of their workings.
 Darth Tyranus erased all traces of the planet Kamino from the Jedi archives.

 Kaminoans developed the Grand Army of the Republic, as shown in Star Wars: Episode II – Attack of the Clones.
 They resemble the stereotypical image of grey aliens in their face and limbs, and engage in similar activities that seem to revolve around genetics and physical experiments with their test subjects.

 Kaminoans were able to see colours in the ultraviolet and the infrared spectrum.
 While to human eyes the halls of the Kaminoan cities were spotless white, to the Kaminoans they were vividly colored.

 Taun We and Lama Su are examples of Kaminoans.